 Red Bull has solidified themselves as masters of marketing.
-We’re going to look at how they did it so you can implement some of their strategies into your own marketing.
+We’re going to look at how they did it so you can implement their strategies into your own marketing.

 What makes Red Bull so special is that they have outgrown the label of an “energy drink company.”
 Sure, at their core, Red Bull sells energy drinks.
-But it’s what they do in addition to this that sets them apart from their competition and makes them stand out in the marketplace.
+But it’s what they do in addition to this that sets them apart from their competition.

 On average, B2B companies spend around two to five percent of their annual revenue on marketing, and B2C companies hover around the ten percent mark.
 Because Red Bull is a privately held company, there are not clear statistics on their marketing budget, but estimates suggest that they spend anywhere between thirty to forty percent of their annual revenue on marketing—significantly higher than the average B2C marketing allocation.